Jenna McGrath

 Her recent significant representations include:

-- A sovereign wealth fund before FERC in connection with regulatory approvals for its $500mm investment in one of the largest domestic portfolios of independent power assets, with more than 11 GW of generation capacity, and advised on regulatory and transactional matters in connection with the investment.
+• A sovereign wealth fund before FERC in connection with regulatory approvals for its $500 million investment in one of the largest domestic portfolios of independent power assets, with more than 11 GW of generation capacity, and advised on regulatory and transactional matters in connection with the investment.

-- AustralianSuper, Australia’s largest superannuation fund, on regulatory and transactional matters in connection with its $1.5 billion equity commitment to DataBank, which will be used to fund the build-out of more than 850 MW of data center capacity across DataBank’s portfolio.
+• AustralianSuper, Australia’s largest superannuation fund, on regulatory and transactional matters in connection with its $1.5 billion equity commitment to DataBank, to fund the build-out of more than 850 MW of data center capacity across DataBank’s portfolio.

-- An independent power producer in a FERC complaint against an RTO/ISO regarding generator interconnection processes, and advised on parallel D.C.
+• An independent power producer in a FERC complaint against an RTO/ISO challenging regarding generator interconnection processes, and advised on parallel D.C.
 Circuit court proceedings.

 *Matter completed prior to joining Milbank.